VIP Calculator

 BMI Table for Adults

 The following classification system for adults aged 20 and older follows recommendations established by the World Health Organization (WHO).
-This standardized approach applies uniformly to both men and women.
-The BMI ranges provide a consistent framework for health assessment across different populations.
+This standardised approach applies uniformly to both men and women, though individual body composition differences mean that clinical interpretation should always accompany the number.

 BMI Table for Children and Teens (Ages 2–20)